koodikulma-fi/mixin-types/README.md

 - As can be seen from examples above, even generic parameters work nice and easy.
 - However, as things get more complex, you probably run into an issue with excessive deepness of the mixin types.
 - Solutions to overcome this issue easily lead to others.
 So below is the recommended approach:
-    1. Issue with excessive deepness. -> Use explicit typing.
+    1. Issue with excessive deepness -> Use explicit typing.
-    2. Issues with circular reference with explicit typing. -> Retype as `ClassType` or use private + public mixin.
+    2. Issues with circular reference with explicit typing -> Retype as `ClassType` or use private + public mixin.
-    3. Minor issue with losing the type of the base class. -> Can use `typeof MyBase` or `AsMixin` helper.
+    3. Minor issue with losing base class type -> Can use `typeof MyBase` or `AsMixin` or `ReMixin` helpers.

 ### 4.1.
 Excessive deepness -> explicit typing
 - Firstly, to overcome the problem of excessive deepness of the types, the solution is to use explicit typing.